tcbkkvik/NBL_Actors/README.md

 ## Easy to learn
 Basically, an object of a type 'A', wrapped inside an actor reference (`IActorRef<A>`), becomes an actor.
-This object should not be referred directly (except from this actor itself) , but by sending it messages through its actor reference.
+This object should not be referred directly (except from this actor itself) , but by sending it messages only via its actor reference.

-Her is a mini-tutorial, covering all essential concepts (as working code):
+Here is a mini-tutorial, covering all essential concepts (working code):
 ```java
     static void easy_to_learn(IGreenThrFactory factory) {
         //PS.
 Must run inside an instance of 'IGreenThr'